Cora-chan/Coding-Challenge-0826/README.md

 # CODING-CHALLENGE-TEST-SUBMISSION
-A code submission for the tech interview from Bi**e
+A code submission for the tech interview from Bilue